se-edu/addressbook-level2/README.md

 ##### Ex: Use `HashMap` + `Enum`

-Similar the exercise in the `LO-Collections` section, but also bring in Java `enum` feature.
+Similar to the exercise in the `LO-Collections` section, but also bring in Java `enum` feature.
 ```java
 private enum PersonProperty  {NAME, EMAIL, PHONE};
 ...